bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 You may need to integrate an `OData service <https://www.odata.org/>`__ then you can convert your OData service description with our `OData converter
 <http://odata-converter.axonivy.com>`__.
 The service description is usually
-available under the given service url ending with :code:`$metadata` e.g.
+available under the given service URL ending with :code:`$metadata` e.g.
 :code:`https://myService/cars/$metadata`

 If you have other types of service description then you may have a look at